coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-post-widget/readme.txt

 == Description ==

-The [Savvii Custom Post Widget](https://www.savvii.eu/wordpress-custom-post-widget/) allows you to display the contents of a specific custom post in a widget on in the content area using a shortcode.
+The [Custom Post Widget](http://www.vanderwijk.com/wordpress/wordpress-custom-post-widget/) allows you to display the contents of a specific custom post in a widget on in the content area using a shortcode.

 Even though you could use the text widget that comes with the default WordPress install, this plugin has some major benefits: